autonity/docs.autonity.org/concepts/validator/index.md

 - Participate in the accountability and fault detection protocol, detecting and submitting accountability events committed by other committee members.
 See concept [accountability and fault detection protocol](/concepts/accountability/).
 - Participate in the oracle protocol, inputting raw price data and voting for aggregated median price data for currency pairs provided by the Autonity network during oracle [voting rounds](/glossary/#voting-round).
 See concept [oracle network](/concepts/oracle-network/).

-As an entity contributing bonded stake to secure the network a validator active in the consensus committee is economically incentivised toward correct behaviour and disincentivised from Byzantine behaviour by stake [slashing](/concepts/staking/#slashing) and penalty mechanisms implemented by an [accountability and fault detection protocol](/concepts/accountability/).
-Consensus committee members are incentivised by [staking rewards](/concepts/staking/#staking-rewards), receiving a share of the transaction fee revenue earned for each block of transactions committed to system state, _pro rata_ to their share of bonded stake securing the system in that block.
-Consensus committee members are incentivised to report Byzantine behaviour by other committee members by [slashing rewards](/concepts/accountability/#slashing-rewards) for reporting accountability faults resulting in a penalty.
+As an entity contributing bonded stake to secure the network, a validator active in the [consensus committee](/concepts/consensus/committee/) is economically incentivised toward correct behaviour by [staking rewards](/concepts/staking/#staking-rewards) and [slashing rewards](/concepts/accountability/#slashing-rewards).
+Validators are disincentivised from Byzantine behaviour by stake [slashing](/concepts/staking/#slashing) and penalty mechanisms implemented by an [accountability and fault detection protocol](/concepts/accountability/).
+See [validator economics](/concepts/validator/#validator-economics) on this page for details.

 ### Validator prerequisites